-- (1) These estimates are based on unrisked prospective resources that have been risked for chance of discovery.
-Our risk assessment did not include an assessment of chance of development.
-If a discovery is made, there is no certainty that it will be developed or, if it is developed, there is no certainty as to the timing of such development. - (2) Net prospective resources are after royalty deductions.
+- (1) These estimates are based on unrisked prospective resources that have been risked for chance of discovery and chance of development.
+If a discovery is made, there is no certainty that it will be developed or, if it is developed, there is no certainty as to the timing of such development. - (2) Net prospective resources are after a 5-percent deduction for royalties.